demisto/COPS/README.md

 * **scriptName**: if this is an automated task, the script to execute for this task
 * **tags**: general tags to add to task
 * **condition**: if this task is a condition type, this fields will hold a nested map of string keys that map to the branch's (list of tasks), so that this task can continue to the correct branch according to result of script
-* **scriptarguments**: these are the task inputs, can be simple or complex type, each has different inner stracture
+* **scriptarguments**: these are the task inputs, can be simple or complex type, each has different inner structure
 * **nexttasks**: the navigation to perform after the current task has ended,to which next task id to move
 * **conditions**: the navigation logic conditions, based on the result the next task will be selected